 - One representative from each worksite should tell us the maximum number of people who generally work at your worksite per day.

 - The winning worksite will be based on the average of all five days’ worksite scores.

 - Flagstaff Biking Organization will announce the worksite category winners Tuesday, May 30th, on the website.

 - The winning category worksites will be recognized with a plaque from Flagstaff Biking Organization that appropriately acknowledges their awesomeness.

 - Flagstaff Biking will draw from the list of entered bicycle commuters for raffle prizes every day of the week.

-- All riders who enter a commute on the BTWW website for ALL 5 DAYS, whether affiliated with a worksite or not, will be entered into a raffle for BIG prizes to be awarded on Monday the 30th of May.
+- All riders who enter a commute on the BTWW website for ALL 5 DAYS, whether affiliated with a worksite or not, will be entered into a raffle for BIG prizes to be awarded on Tuesday, May 30th,

 Worksite Challenge Rules:

-- Workplaces of any size may compete in the BTWW Worksite Challenge but only workplaces with more than 10 people are eligible for the overall category awards.
+- Workplaces of any size may compete in the BTWW Worksite Challenge.

 - The worksite challenge officially takes place from Monday May 22nd at 12:00am until Friday May 26th at 11:59pm.
 Log-ins for each day should be completed by 11:59pm on the day for which data is being entered.